-Brexit and data protection- Learn what are the implications for the financial sector
+Brexit and data protection.
+A regulatory framework with implications for the financial sector finally revealed.

 Amazing right?
 The government itself cannot follow with all of the changes but it still expects you to do so.
 Knowing about and accounting for Brexit’s legal implications is especially important for participants of the financial services sector.
 One of the important changes that came into force and affects all payment service providers (PSPs) offering their services on a cross-border basis relates to the data protection.
 Specifically, it is essential to consider the interrelation of Brexit and data protection and what must be done to remain compliant.

 Brexit has changed data protection rules not only for the firms that operate from within the UK and process personal data of EU data subjects but as well for those that operate from within the EU and process personal data of UK data subjects.
 However, how can you stay on top of all recent developments and comply with your obligations if the government itself cannot consistently outline them?

 Moreover, there are some contradictory statements even on the EU level (explained a bit further in this article).
 Thankfully, you’re in the right place and PSP Lab has got you covered.
 In this article, we will outline what is of the essence to consider as a consequence of Brexit and data protection framework’s changes being brought in by the UK’s departure from the EU.

 Data protection framework before Brexit